-Disaster preparedness refers to measures taken by governments, organisations, communities or individuals to prepare for, and mitigate the impact of, natural or man-made disasters.
-Simple initiatives can go a long way, for instance training and field exercises, establishing early warning systems, contingency planning, or making shelters safe.
-Preparedness against disasters also plays an important role in building the resilience of vulnerable communities.
+Disaster preparedness consists of a set of measures undertaken by governments, organisations, communities or individuals to better respond and cope with the immediate aftermath of a disaster, whether it be human-made or caused by natural hazards.
+The objective is to reduce loss of life and livelihoods.
+Simple initiatives can go a long way, for instance in training for search and rescue, establishing early warning systems, developing contingency plans, or stockpiling equipment and supplies.
+Disaster preparedness plays an important role in building the resilience of communities.

-These concepts are agreed and firmly embedded into international commitments, including the Sendai Framework for Disaster Risk Reduction, climate negotiations, Agenda 2030, the New Urban Agenda, and the Grand Bargain commitments.
+These concepts are agreed upon and firmly embedded into international commitments, including the 2015 Sendai Framework for Disaster Risk Reduction, the Paris Agreement (2015), the Agenda 2030, the New Urban Agenda, and the Grand Bargain commitments.

 The EU invests in early warning systems, in monitoring and building national and local capacities for response - as exemplified by the EU response to El Niño in the years 2015 and 2016.
 The EU supports partners in developing cost-effective methods to mitigate risk and in collecting the evidence to justify preparedness for early action.

 Some examples of disaster preparedness in EU-funded humanitarian aid interventions include:

 More examples of DG ECHO’s action in disaster preparedness are available in the Compendium of experiences published in 2020.

 Each disaster preparedness strategy and funding allocation include a defined exit strategy, where local capacities are deemed adequate or where local governments or development partners can take over.

 Additionally, the EU engages and supports local and national government structures in all countries worldwide through the EU Civil Protection Mechanism, notably within the areas of prevention and preparedness.